tippe4hexhibit/tippe4hfair/content/sponsorship/form.md

 keywords = ["Sponsorship", "Pledge"]
 +++

-Thank you for your desire to be a sponsor for the Tippecanoe 4-H fair.
-Sponsorship is as easy as filling out the form below.
-We will contact you and discuss options.
+Thank you for expressing interest in being a Tippecanoe 4-H Fair sponsor!
+Please complete the form below.
+We will be in touch to confirm your information and answer any questions you might have.

 Need more information?
 Review our [sponsorship levels](/sponsorship).